 Effective eCommerce marketing doesn’t end when a customer buys your product.
+The ideal time to foster loyalty and encourage customers to return to your site is immediately after they’ve made a purchase, while your brand is still fresh in their minds.
 Marketers can maintain a strong relationship with shoppers by sending them relevant content once they’ve completed a purchase.
 After all, retaining customers is a more cost-effective strategy than acquiring new ones.

 1. Provide shipping information

 A shopper has taken the plunge and bought something from your site.
 Great!
 Now it’s time to act fast to reassure them and manage expectations with insights into the shipping process.

 Allbirds sends a post-purchase email confirming the products that have been purchased, the shipping option selected and the option to view the order status.

 Sending post-purchase emails is a perfect opportunity to establish a relationship that goes beyond simply buying and selling.
 Show your customers how to get the most out of their new purchase with a post-purchase guide.
 Our research shows that 1 in 4 customers aged 16-24 want retailers to send personalized post-purchase guides, making this a worthwhile tactic to try.